-Name Class Type Notes Default Value background Background Pixel XtDefaultBackground destroyCallback Callback XtCallbackList NULL foreground Foreground Pixel XtDefaultForeground background A pixel value which indexes the widget's colormap to derive the background color of the widget's window. destroyCallback All functions on this list are called when this widget is destroyed. foreground lue which indexes the decolor used by the text t's colormap to derive the
+Name Class Туре Notes Default Value background Background Pixel XtDefaultBackground destroyCallback Callback XtCallbackList NULL foreground Foreground Pixel XtDefaultForeground background A pixel value which indexes the widget's colormap to derive the back- ground color of the widget's window. destroyCallback All functions on this list are called when this widget is destroyed. foreground A pixel value which indexes the Text widget's colormap to derive the foreground color used by the text sink.